luciahita/cultural.musicology.portfolio/README.md

 ![Heatmap](https://github.com/luciahita/cultural.musicology.portfolio/blob/main/newplot.png)

 The heatmap is a very interesting visualization to understand the differences in mood, energy, and production choices that these four songs have.
-The features that I found more interetsing when it comes to studying the evolution of Rosalia's music are:
+The features that I found more interesting when it comes to studying the evolution of Rosalia's music are:

 - **Danceability**: it captures how groove‑oriented each era is.
-The songs *CUUUUuuuuuute* shows very high danceability and energy, with bright colours in those columns, suggesting a highly rhythmic, club‑oriented track.
+The song *CUUUUuuuuuute* shows very high danceability and energy, with bright colours in those columns, suggesting a highly rhythmic, club‑oriented track.
 On the contrary, *Catalina* has noticeably lower danceability and moderate to lower energy, pointing to a more static, less groove‑driven track.
 ​

 - **Energy and Loudness**: rising energy and loudness over albums could reflect a move from experimental production to bigger, more mainstream sound.
 For instance, *Berghain* is among the highest in loudness, energy and tempo, which matches a more aggressive production.